zenon8adams/xandeum-dashboard/README.md

 ## **Project Overview:**

 This is the frontend for the [Xandeum](https://www.xandeum.network/) analytics dashboard, built on top of this [backend repo](https://github.com/zenon8adams/xandeum-network-backend.git).
+You can visit the application at [xandeum-network.xyz](https://xandeum-network.xyz), because the domain name is similar to the official Xandeum domain, it may be mistakenly flagged as phishing.
+This is not the case, and we apologize for any confusion.

 It’s built with Vite, React, and TypeScript, and focuses on making Xandeum’s network data easy to explore — including provider node (pNode) performance, overall storage and usage, node credits, geographic distribution, and an AI-powered chat for querying network insights.